Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 A few things worth noting:

-• Not everyone needs to reach 36 mg.
-As with tirzepatide and semaglutide, some people see good results at lower doses.
+• Not everyone needs to reach 17.2 mg.
+As with tirzepatide and semaglutide, some people see good results at lower doses and there's no clinical reason to push higher if you're doing well.

-• This is a daily pill, not a weekly injection — consistency matters more.
-Missing a dose here and there isn't the same as skipping a weekly shot, but building the habit is important.
+• This is a daily pill, not a weekly injection — consistency matters.
+Building the daily habit is important.

 How Does It Compare to Injectables?

-This is the honest answer most people want: orforglipron is less effective for weight loss than the leading injectables, but it closes the gap meaningfully — and it's a pill.
+This is the honest answer most people want: Foundayo is less effective for weight loss than the leading injectables, but it closes the gap meaningfully — and it's a pill.

 RouteDaily pillWeekly injectionWeekly injection